Ramzan16/ai-voice-assistant/Readme.md

 ### 2. New Features

-- **Add New Tools:** Leverage the extensible tool registry to add integrations (e.g., Notion, Spotify) already anticipated in the settings.
+- **Add New Tools:** Leverage the extensible tool registry to add integrations (e.g., Notion, Spotify).
 - **Stateful System Commands:** Implement assistant-control tools such as `change your voice`, `speak faster`, and `enter silent mode`.

 ---